rapidsai-community/notebooks-contrib/README.md

     - `advanced` - these notebooks show you the power of the RAPIDS libraries unleashed to solve real world problems.
         - PLASTICC

-The `data` folder contains small data samples used in running purely functional examples.
+`/data` contains small data samples used for purely functional demonstrations.
 Some notebooks include cells that download larger datasets from external websites.

+The `/data` folder is also symlinked into `/rapids/notebooks/extended/data` so you can browse it from JupyterLab's UI.

 Lastly, a Dockerfile is provided for installing pre-requisite packages & launching JupyterLab.